Now taking EOIs to deploy on Operation Locke. Find out more.

 Thank you for your interest in deploying with DRA.
 If you have specific questions, you can email the DRA Mobilisation Team directly.

-Operation TREW
+Operation Locke

-Status: COMPLETE
+Status: APPROVED

-- Wave 3 – Wednesday 2nd April – Thursday 10th April (Complete)
+• Wave 6 – Wednesday 2nd July – Thursday 10th July 2025 (COMPLETE)

 A reasonable level of fitness is required for this operation.

-EOI Status: COMPLETE
+EOI Status: OPEN

 Only current DRA volunteers can submit an Expression of Interest (EOI) for deployment.
 If you are not a current DRA volunteer, you will need to apply to join us first by completing our volunteer application form.
-Once accepted, you can then submit your EIO to deploy on an active operation.
+Once accepted, you can then submit your EOI to deploy on an active operation.

 To streamline our processes, a singular operational EOI will be available below for all of DRA’s active operations.
 Volunteers are able to select their preferred operation within this EOI.